Author: R.A. Salvatore

 At long last, we’re going to ring in the 1990s with the final installment of the increasingly inaccurately named Icewind Dale trilogy.
 This one sends the heroes a couple thousand miles south of Icewind Dale, and features a certain amount of wind, but neither ice nor dales.
 Despite the false advertising, can it improve upon its predecessors?
 Let’s take a look…

-The feckless halfling Regis has been kidnapped by the assassin Entreri, who’s taking him to Calimshan to be brutally punished for stealing the titular gem from a powerful crime lord.
+The feckless halfling Regis has been kidnapped by the assassin Entreri, who’s taking him to Calimshan to be punished for stealing the titular gem from a powerful crime lord.
 His four friends pursue them, hoping to rescue Regis and defeat the assassin.
 As such, the first part of the novel is a long road trip where three separate parties (Drizzt & Wulfgar, Catti-brie & Bruenor (not dead), and Entreri & Regis) all make their way southwards, encountering various problems which are often, though not always, resolved by hitting things.
 Eventually the heroes meet up, cross a desert into a stereotypical Middle Eastern-ish land, and have a giant running battle against Entreri, the crime lord, and about five hundred thousand nameless and disposable mooks.
 The three separate groups don’t slow down the plot too much, fortunately.
-I particularly appreciated the Entreri & Regis scenes; the halfling’s desperation and fear add tension and raise the stakes for the heroes’ journey.
+I particularly appreciated the Entreri & Regis scenes, since the halfling’s desperation and fear add tension and raise the stakes for the heroes’ journey.
 Without them, it would just be a straightforward road trip story without much urgency behind it.